 Before starting with any research or brainstorming, I had dashed off this quick sketch:

 This was used as a starting point for further exploration.
-I usually start working towards a solution using only black and white (and shades of grey, if need be, although that often means the shape isn’t resolved enough), as it’s important have a shape that works when reduced to its most elementary level.
+I usually start working towards a solution in black and white as it’s important have a shape that works when reduced to its most elementary level.
 According to Alina Wheeler’s Designing Brand Identity: An Essential Guide for the Whole Branding Team, shape is the first thing that the human eye recognizes, followed by color.
 Details come last.

 Once we got into the process, I did a number of mock-ups for this configuration, and we used the logo on the bottom right as one of the possible ‘final’ solutions.
 Often shapes that look intriguing in a sketch look less enchanting when rendered in black and white with defined outlines.
 One of the ideas that we dropped from the circle image was the idea of working a maple leaf into the horse’s mane, however, as you’ll see, we came back to that idea in other revisions.